danielmribeiro/ipg-lei-algebra-e-geometria-analitica/README.md

-# Álgebra-e-Geometria-Analitica (Algebra and Analytic Geometry)
+# Álgebra e Geometria Analítica (Algebra and Analytic Geometry)
 Repository for the "Algebra e Geometria Analítica" course at Instituto Politécnico da Guarda (IPG), part of the "Licenciatura em Engenharia Informática" degree program.
 This repository contains exercises, resources, and materials related to the study of Algebra and Analytical Geometry.